farazsth98/farazsth98.github.io/_posts/2019-10-12-rooters-ctf-pwn-challenges.markdown

 Again there really isn't much to explain regarding the leak.
 I just viewed the heap a couple times, did some trial and error with creating messages and messing around with the LSB of the fd pointer after the double free, and for some reason the last `message('A'*0x30)` puts a libc address into the heap.
 No idea why, but I'll take what I can get.

+Exploit doesn't seem to be completely reliable remotely, but works perfectly fine locally.
+Might have to run it a couple times to get it to work remotely.
 ```python
 #!/usr/bin/env python2